 During the Beacon Hill Holiday Stroll, visitors are welcome to walk through the neighborhood.
 Children can stop by and visit Santa, while adults will enjoy the refreshments and festive snack options.
 There are also carriage rides available which only adds to the ambiance at this time in the city!

-7 Top Things to Do in Boston in Winter
+7 Top Things to Do in Boston at Christmas

 If bigger events are not your cup of tea, no need to worry!
 Boston is filled with quite a few fun things in winter around the holiday season.
 Below, learn more about the 8 top things to do for your Christmas trip!